-During the year under review the Board of Directors met seven times via Microsoft Teams due to the restrictions implemented because the coronavirus pandemic.
+During the year under review the Board of Directors met seven times via Microsoft Teams due to the ongoing issues associated with the coronavirus pandemic.
 The training and induction provided for new Directors depends on their previous experience.
 All new directors are offered a tour of the schools and the chance to meet with staff and students (when it is permissible).
 All Directors are provided with copies of policies, procedures, minutes, accounts, budgets, plans and other documents that they will need to undertake their role as Directors.
-All Directors have secure access to the Trust portal whereby all documentation can be accessed.
+All directors complete the safeguarding training online via the Hays training portal.
+All Directors have secure access to the Trust portal whereby all documentation can be easily accessed.